lourw/blog/docs/learning/containers.md

     In order to create a virtual machine, you need to allocate enough CPU, memory and storage for each of the VM operating systems.
 Setting up these operating systems can also be a slow process.
 If your app is lightweight, more resources may be going into running the VM rather than to supporting your application.

-    Note: Hypervisor is just the software application that creates virtual machines.
+    NOTE: Hypervisor is just the software application that creates virtual machines.